SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jgi/denovo.md

 been allocated will be killed by the scheduler.
 Using `--exclusive` overrides the number of CPUs requested and the amount of memory, of course.

+Jobs on Denovo have a 7-day walltime limit.
+There is no limit to the number of jobs that may be submitted at a given time.

 ## Memory